Warrington: Sport

 Halliwell Jones Stadium, home to Warrington Wolves.

 Rugby league is the town's premier sport in the form of Warrington Wolves, who were historically nicknamed "The Wire" because of Warrington's history of wire making.
 In 2003 the club left Wilderspool Stadium, its home for over a century, and moved to the Halliwell Jones Stadium.
 Warrington RLFC are the only team to have played every season in the top flight of rugby league.
 They established themselves as one of the leading rugby clubs in the country by taking home the Challenge Cup for two years running in 2009 and 2010 and a further win in 2012.
 This was won by them for the first time since 1974.

 The club also reached the cup finals in 2016 and 2018, where they lost to Hull FC & Catalans Dragons respectively.
 In 2019, Warrington triumphed over St Helens in the Challenge Cup Final, 18-4, to lift the trophy for the 7th time.
 In 2011 the Wolves gained the Super League Leaders Shield for the first time (winning again in 2016), and in 2012 they appeared in the Super League Grand Final for the first time versus Leeds Rhinos with the chance to become only the third team to win the Challenge Cup/Grand Final double – however, they lost.
 They also reached the Grand Final again in 2013, 2016 and 2018, losing to Wigan Warriors on all occasions, Warrington's last domestic title came in 1955, when they beat Oldham at Manchester City's Maine Road.
-Warrington is represented in the British Amateur Rugby League Association leagues by:
+Warrington teams play in the British Amateur Rugby League Association leagues.